solyarisoftware/nera.vim/README.md

 you can map up to 12 function keys (`<F1>`,...,`<F12>`) to a syntax substitution/decoration "macro" that add a entity label
 - to a visual selected text,
-- or to the current word and a configurable number of adiacent words, setting the cursor to the start of the word (entity) you want to tag.
+- or to the current word and a configurable number of adjacent words, setting the cursor to the start of the word (entity) you want to tag.